AnnabelPerry/slim-selection-simulations/inputs/README.md

 `non_overlapping_full_span_partition.tsv` Tab-separated file of UCSC Genome Browser (GENCODE_V47lift37 annotations), preprocessed according to the methods described in SUPPLEMENTARY INFORMATION SECTION 2 > SIMULATION OF EUROPEAN DEMOGRAPHIC HISTORY > Mutations

+`PopulationSizes.csv` File describing the sizes of each sub-population.
+See the description of the --PopulationSizesName flag in
+~/slim-selection-simulations/scripts for more information.